 American Standard Champion 4 – A Quick Look

 One of the main selling points of the American Standard Champion 4 is its extra-wide 4-inch flush valve that provides plenty of room to evacuate waste, giving this model unprecedented flushing power.
 While we were reviewing this model, we could not clog it and are sure this model would suffer very few clogs while it’s in use.

-The many modern toilets the American Standard Champion 4 puts a lot of emphasis on the environment and provides the consumer with a toilet that only uses 1.6-gallons of water per flush without sacrificing flushing power.
+The American Standard Champion 4 puts a lot of emphasis on the environment and provides the consumer with a toilet that only uses 1.6 gallons of water per flush without sacrificing flushing power.
 Besides reducing your toilet’s environmental footprint, the reduced water usage will also cut your water bill helping the toilet pay for itself.

 The one-piece design of the American Standard Champion 4 is both good and bad.
-It’s good because it makes it very easy to clean with no hidden areas that bacteria could hide, or dirt can accumulate.
-The downside is that the whole toilet is quite heavy and will need to move it into position all at once.
+It’s good because it makes it very easy to clean with no hidden areas where bacteria could hide or dirt can accumulate.
+The downside is that the whole toilet is quite heavy and will need to move into position all at once.
 Traditional two-piece designs make it easier to carry the toilet upstairs.
-A two-piece toilet also allows you the option to replace one of the parts if it’s has a problem, though it is uncommon to do so.
+A two-piece toilet also allows you the option to replace one of the parts if it has a problem, though it is uncommon to do so.

 Yes, the toilet seat is the standard size, and most third-party seats will fit it.

-A normal height toilet seat is 15-inches above the ground while a Right Height toilet seat is 16.5 inches above the ground.
-The comfort height toilets available are usually between 17 and 19-inches.
+A standard toilet seat is 15 inches above the ground, while a Right Height toilet seat is 16.5 inches above the ground.
+The comfort height toilets available are usually between 17 and 19 inches.

 No, the floor bolts come with the wax ring, which you purchase separately.